War and Peace: Book Two

 Book Two begins with Nikolai Rostov returning on leave to Moscow accompanied by his friend Denisov, his officer from his Pavlograd Regiment.
 He spends an eventful winter at home.
 Natasha has blossomed into a beautiful young woman.
-Denisov falls in love with her and proposes marriage, but is rejected.
+Denisov falls in love with her and proposes marriage but is rejected.
 Nikolai meets Dolokhov, and they grow closer as friends.
 Dolokhov falls in love with Sonya, Nikolai's cousin, but as she is in love with Nikolai, she rejects Dolokhov's proposal.
-Nikolai meets Dolokhov some time later.
-The resentful Dolokhov challenges Nikolai at cards, and Nikolai loses every hand until he sinks into a 43,000 ruble debt.
+Nikolai meets Dolokhov sometime later.
+The resentful Dolokhov challenges Nikolai at cards, and Nikolai loses every hand until he sinks into a 43,000-ruble debt.
 Although his mother pleads with Nikolai to marry a wealthy heiress to rescue the family from its dire financial straits, he refuses.
 Instead, he promises to marry his childhood crush and orphaned cousin, the dowry-less Sonya.

 Pierre Bezukhov, upon finally receiving his massive inheritance, is suddenly transformed from a bumbling young man into the most eligible bachelor in Russian society.
-Despite knowing that it is wrong, he is convinced into marriage with Prince Kuragin's beautiful and immoral daughter Hélène (Elena Vasilyevna Kuragina).
+Despite knowing that it is wrong, he is persuaded to marry Prince Kuragin's beautiful and immoral daughter Hélène (Elena Vasilyevna Kuragina).
 Hélène, who is rumored to be involved in an incestuous affair with her brother Anatole, tells Pierre that she will never have children with him.
 Hélène is also rumored to be having an affair with Dolokhov, who mocks Pierre in public.
 Pierre loses his temper and challenges Dolokhov to a duel.
 Unexpectedly (because Dolokhov is a seasoned dueller), Pierre wounds Dolokhov.
 Hélène denies her affair, but Pierre is convinced of her guilt and leaves her.
 In his moral and spiritual confusion, Pierre joins the Freemasons.
 Much of Book Two concerns his struggles with his passions and his spiritual conflicts.
 He abandons his former carefree behavior and enters upon a philosophical quest particular to Tolstoy: how should one live a moral life in an ethically imperfect world?
 The question continually baffles Pierre.
 He attempts to liberate his serfs, but ultimately achieves nothing of note.

 Pierre is contrasted with Prince Andrei Bolkonsky.
-Andrei recovers from his near-fatal wound in a military hospital and returns home, only to find his wife Lise dying in childbirth.
+Andrei recovers from his near-fatal wound in a military hospital and returns home, only to find Lise dying in childbirth.
 He is stricken by his guilty conscience for not treating her better.
 His child, Nikolai, survives.